SYSTEM ONLINE

 Once the best target is found, the item is added to that container's inventory using Bukkit's addItem() method, which handles partial stacks and overflow correctly.
 If the target is full, the comparator cascades to the next best option.
 If nowhere can accept the item, it stays in the Sorter chest.

-The entire sorting pass for all items in the chest happens in a single synchronous tick, triggered by the close event.
-The player closes the chest and the items are gone — moved silently, without animation, without sound, without any feedback that software was involved.
-It feels like the game did it.
+The entire sorting pass for all items happens in a single synchronous tick, triggered by the close event.
+The player closes the chest and the items are gone; moved silently, without animation, without sound, without any feedback that software was involved.

-Most Minecraft plugins that touch inventories register listeners on InventoryClickEvent, InventoryDragEvent, and several other noisy events that fire constantly as players interact with any container anywhere on the server.
-VanillaSort listens to exactly one event — InventoryCloseEvent — and immediately discards every invocation that is not from its specific trapped chest.
-The performance footprint is essentially zero.
+Most Minecraft plugins that touch inventories register listeners on InventoryClickEvent, InventoryDragEvent, and several other events that fire constantly as players interact with any container anywhere on the server.
+VanillaSort listens to exactly one event: InventoryCloseEvent, and immediately discards every invocation that is not from its specific trapped chest.
+The performance footprint is negligible.

-The BlockFinder class is a case study in clean separation of concerns.
+The BlockFinder class separates concerns.
 It knows nothing about sorting, nothing about Minecraft items, nothing about the plugin's purpose.
 It is a reusable 3D space iterator that takes a location, a radius, and an optional predicate, and yields blocks.
 The sorting logic in Plugin.java uses it without caring how the iteration works.
-These are the kinds of separations that matter — not architecture astronautics, but a genuine separation between "find blocks in space" and "decide what to do with them."
+There is a clear boundary between "find blocks in space" and "decide what to do with them."

 private void findNext() {